MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch2.md

 ![Video player set audio source](images/spatial-audio/video-player-set-audio-source.png)

 ## Next steps
-Try out your app on a HoloLens2 or in the Unity editor.
+Try out your app on a HoloLens 2 or in the Unity editor.
 Then, continue to [Chapter 3](unity-spatial-audio-ch3.md) to add a button, and use it to enable and disable spatialization at run time.